ABOUT - our journey so far

-The Hadleigh Foodbank Charity was founded in 2020, Hadleigh Foodbank has been working hard with the help of our members and volunteers to help individuals in our area.
-Our work is dedicated to funding and delivering charitable services, and we strive to inspire and improve the lives of those who need assistance.
+Fresh Start Charity is dedicated to funding and delivering charitable services to our local community and we strive to inspire and improve the lives of those who need assistance.
 Get in touch to learn how you can make a difference at our Charity.

 Meet the Trustees

 Angela grew up in Hadleigh, Essex and is now funnily enough residing here in Hadleigh, Suffolk.
 She has three children, Hollie, Connor and Ellie.
 Angela’s career has been mainly in Sales and Marketing until she had to retire due to health in January 2019.
 But as Angela doesn’t like sitting down, she decided to campaign to become a Town Councillor and was elected in May 2019.